ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 as well.
 Below are some common questions on environments.

 **What is an environment again?**
-It’s a directory that contains a specific collection of conda packages that you have installed.
+It’s a "workspace" that contains a specific collection of packages that you have installed.
 Basically, it is a shortcut to have all the relevant packages you need for a project in one place.

 **What are the advantages to having separate environments?**
-Over time, Python versioning updates with new information and bug fixes.
+Over time, new versions of packages come out.
-It can therefore be helpful to create new environments to ensure you have the latest python package versions.
+It can therefore be helpful to create new environments to ensure you have the latest package versions.

 While you can uninstall and reinstall new versions of packages in existing environments, this can sometimes cause errors in existing code.
-Therefore, it is helpful to have code exist within environments that have correct versioning and to create new environments with new projects and install the latest versions of packages.
+Therefore, it is helpful to keep environments that work with existing code and to create new environments for new projects and install the latest versions of packages in those.

 **How and when should I make a new one?**
 In general, our team has a new environment for each project.
 When you are